eclipse-archived/codewind-docs/docs/_blog/2020-04-16-working-with-private-registries.md

   router.get('/', function (req, res, next) {
-    // replaced "Hey there" with a call to hello() const stringToReturn = hello() + ", this is codewind saying hi and thanks for using me" res.status(200).send(stringToReturn);
+    // replaced "Hey there" with a call to hello() const stringToReturn = hello() + ", this is Codewind saying hi and thanks for using me" res.status(200).send(stringToReturn);
   });